ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/DataManagement/Services/StorageElement/index.rst

-Systems / DataManagement / <SETUP> / Service / StorageElement - Sub-subsection
+Systems / DataManagement / <INSTANCE> / Service / StorageElement - Sub-subsection
 ==============================================================================

 StorageElementHandler is the implementation of a simple StorageElement service in the DISET framework